rahim/easypg/README.md

 * override db:drop to avoid the permissions issue described above
 * The plugin currently contains the override rake task plugin.
 It may be more appropriate for it to install this separately as part of the install script.
+* installing a plugin just to clean up database handling feels invasive, a gem that adds some sake tasks to work with the rails' tasks might be a cleaner approach

 Copyright (c) 2009 Rahim Packir Saibo, under the MIT license